deislabs/bindle/docs/protocol-spec.md

 # The Bindle Protocol

 Bindle uses HTTP/2 with TLS as a transport protocol.
-All bodies and responses expect to use the TOML, with the `application/toml` content type.
+All bodies and responses expect to use TOML, with the `application/toml` content type.
 Other content types may be supported (such as the reference server supporting `application/json`), but are not required by the specification

 The HTTP endpoints defined above MAY exist as a subpath on a server, or in the server's root.
 For example, `https://example.com/v1/_i/foo` and `https://example.com/_i/foo` are both legal paths for the specification below.
 However, `https://example.com/_i/v1/foo` is not (or, rather, it is a legal URI for a package named `v1/foo`).